 More pets and their families head for the trails like never before, especially after a long North Idaho winter.
 How can they help keep the trails enjoyable for everyone?

 Here are a few tips:

 Things to carry on the trail: Cell phone, “poop” bags, leash, and last but not least, doggie treats to reward your amazing pooch for calm manners on the trail!

 2. To Leash or Not to Leash

-Know our leash laws: Sandpoint City pubic rights of ways dogs must be on a leash; Travers, Farmin Park and City Beach do not allow dogs; Lake View and Hickory Park, limited leash is permitted; Ponderay Bay Trail, off leash permitted (off-leash dogs must be easily controlled).
+Know our leash laws: Sandpoint City public rights of ways dogs must be on a leash; Travers, Farmin Park, and City Beach do not allow dogs; Lake View and Hickory Park, the limited leash is permitted; Ponderay Bay Trail, off-leash permitted (off-leash dogs must be easily controlled).

 3. Greeting People and Dogs